moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 ![Banner Image](https://i.ibb.co/1RJfyXV/header.jpg)

-Welcome to EthDenver!
-For a full write-up of Moonbeam's participation in EthDenver, check out [this blog post](https://medium.com/moonbeam-network/lets-moonbeam-chill-at-ethdenver-23-789adca04849).
+Welcome to EthDenver 2024!
+We're excited you're here.
+Moonbeam is a EVM-compatible, smart contract platform for cross-chain connected dApps.
+In other words, you can deploy to Moonbeam and access features, users, and assets on many different chains.

+Our flagship bounty this year encourages you to build cross-chain with Moonbeam.
+The bounty is open-ended and stackable with other EthDenver bounties.
+We can't wait to see what you build!

 ## Talks, Workshops, and Events ✏️
-- We'd love to meet you at our [dAppy Hour on Friday night](https://www.eventbrite.com/e/dappy-hour-ethdenver-2024-with-moonbeam-tanssi-subsquid-tickets-790227791597).
+- We'd love to meet you at our [dAppy Hour on Friday night, March 1](https://www.eventbrite.com/e/dappy-hour-ethdenver-2024-with-moonbeam-tanssi-subsquid-tickets-790227791597).
 Take a break from coding and enjoy some great food, drinks, and company!

 ## 🎥 Introducing Moonbeam's 2024 EthDenver Bounty
-In this [bounty introduction video](https://youtu.be/i1tiljpVET0?si=abZR7yaE0wfNrJPV), Kevin reveals Moonbeam's 2023 Bounties including the challenge descriptions, expectations, and prizes.
+In this [bounty introduction video](https://youtu.be/i1tiljpVET0?si=abZR7yaE0wfNrJPV), Kevin reveals Moonbeam's 2024 Bounties including the challenge descriptions, expectations, and prizes.

 [![Introductory Video](https://i.ibb.co/y8x2kP7/You-Tube-Thumbnails-72.png)](https://youtu.be/i1tiljpVET0?si=abZR7yaE0wfNrJPV)

-## Moonbeam's 2024 Eth Denver Bounty: Cross-Chainify any dApp with Moonbeam
+## Cross-Chainify any dApp with Moonbeam
 - *$10,000 in Prizes, 3 winners*
 - *TLDR: Take any open-source dApp (existing or new) and make it cross-chain with Moonbeam!
 Use General Message Passing (GMP) to trigger an on-chain action.
 Moonbeam can be either the chain sending the message or receiving the message.*